salahawad/berytech-boilerplate-express/README.md

  * create usergroups directly in slackworkspace.

  the application scope now is to create usergroups into workspace, this how it works?
- 1.admin can upload an excel file composed mainly of :
+ 1. admin can upload an excel file composed mainly of :
     * user first-name
     * user last-name
     * user team-name